 Upon confirmation that a correction entry does not exist in the data, a third-party audit firm will be contacting your supplier's receivables department to discuss the potential payment issue.
 The supplier will confirm whether the item in question is currently an uncollected error.
 Once confirmed, the third-party audit firm will request a refund check or credit memo for the appropriate amount.

 The documentation provided in these types of audits include:

 - Reference number assigned to this item by the supplier (in the supplier’s receivables system)

 - Your internal company codes

 Many businesses have utilized the self-audit processes provided by their ERP systems along with standard three-way matching procedures.
-These methods provide the foundation for the detection and prevention of a duplicate payment, but the results must be reviewed on a regular basis to prevent a supplier from being paid in a production environment.
+These controls provide the foundation for the detection and prevention of a double payment, but the results must be reviewed on a regular basis to prevent a supplier from being paid in a production environment.

-A self-audit tool for the accounts payable process can provide both detective and preventive controls.
+A self-audit tool for the accounts payable process can provide necessary controls to identify duplicates and prevent them in the future.
 Used with standard ERP functionality, this tool can also detect a process issue that creates risk for erroneous payment transactions by combining additional analytics with audit results and by reviewing supplier payment trends.